 This sheet is about exposure to acyclovir or valacyclovir in a pregnancy or while breastfeeding.
 This information should not take the place of medical care and advice from your healthcare provider.

 What is acyclovir?

-Acyclovir, or Zovirax® as it is commonly known, is an antiviral medication used to treat cold sores and genital herpes caused by the herpes virus.
+Acyclovir (Zovirax®) is an antiviral medication.
+Acyclovir has been used to treat symptoms from cold sores and genital herpes caused by the herpes virus.
 It is also prescribed to treat chickenpox and shingles.
-It is given as a cream or ointment (topical use), oral tablets, or intravenous liquid.
 Acyclovir can help relieve the pain and help the healing of sores or blisters.
 It is not a cure for herpes and infections can return at a later time.

 Is valacyclovir the same as acyclovir?

 Valacyclovir (Valtrex®) is like acyclovir and used to treat the same types of infections.
 Valacyclovir changes to acyclovir once in a person’s body.

 I take acyclovir or valacyclovir.
 Can it make it harder for me to get pregnant?

 It is not known if acyclovir/valacyclovir can make it harder to become pregnant.